-System BIOS Cacheable

-When this option is set to Enabled, the contents of the F0000h system memory segment can be read from or written to L2 secondary cache memory.
-The contents of the F0000h memory segment are always copied from the BIOS ROM to system RAM for faster execution.
+System BIOS Cacheable When set to Enabled, the contents of the F0000h system memory segment can be read from or written to cache memory.
+The contents of this memory segment are always copied from the BIOS ROM to system RAM for faster execution.
 The settings are Enabled or Disabled.
 The Optimal default setting is Enabled.
-The Fail - Safe default setting is Disabled.
+The Fail-Safe default setting is Disabled.

-Caching Controller

-Set this option to Present if a cache controller is installed in the computer.
-The Optimal and Fail - Safe default settings are Absent.
+Caching Controller Set this option to Present if a caching controller is installed in the computer.
+The settings are Present or Absent.
+The Optimal and Fail-Safe default settings are Absent.